FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

-The first speaker covered all the various methods there are for voting and basically concluded that for 2 candidates, the best voting method would always be plurality (so majority wins) but with more than 2 candidates, there just isn’t any best method at all and boohoo.
+The first speaker covered all the various methods there are for voting and basically concluded that for 2 candidates, the best voting method would always be plurality (so majority wins) but with more than 2 candidates, there just isn't any best method at all and boohoo.

 ![](https://fvcproductions.files.wordpress.com/2015/01/img_0083.jpg)